 However, a positive performance in a Leopardstown Grade 1 over Christmas shows he is still very much a contender.

-There he beat more fancied horses including Mullins-trained Saint Roi and Gordon Elliott’s Abacadabras.
+There he beat more fancied horses including Mullins-trained Saint Roi and the wily Abacadabras.

 Elsewhere former champion Buveur D‘Air and newbie Song for Someone also have each-way opportunities if the main protagonists fail to fire.

 Day 2 of the festival is headed up by the Queen Mother Champion Chase, but it’s not lacking for Grade 1 action.

 Monkfish may be the one to reel in should he run in the Festival Novices’ Steeple Chase, while a certain Tiger Roll could take centre stage in the Cross Country Chase…